 A gift of securities can be made with an electronic transfer of shares to Michigan State University.
 MSU has accounts established with multiple brokerage firms.
 A gift of securities can be a good option for accumulated stock that has appreciated in value and would be subject to a 20% capital gains tax if sold.

-The stock value is determined by the average between the high and low trade values on the date the stock enters MSU's account.
-Whether making a stock transfer electronically or by any other means, please submit a letter to University Development, Attn: Gift and Member Services, explaining the intent to transfer (gift) the stock.
-The letter, which can be mailed or faxed, should contain the name of the stock, the number of shares, the gift designation, donor's name, address and broker information.
+The stock value is determined by the average between the high and low trade values on the date the stock enters MSU’s account.
+Whether making a stock transfer electronically, or by any other means, please submit a letter to University Development, Lynn Pfaff, Finance and Endowment, 535 Chestnut Road, Room 300, East Lansing, MI 48824-1005, explaining the intent to transfer (gift) the stock.
+The letter, which can be mailed or faxed, should contain the name of the stock, the number of shares, the gift designation, donor’s name, address and broker information.
 Gifts of securities may be accepted, but not negotiated by MSU, without a signed letter of instruction/intent from the donor(s).